-Writing // I have been published in a number of publications such as AlJumhuriya.net, Raseef22, Global Voices Online, The New Arab (Al Araby), Pulse Media, IB Times, Middle East Eye and El Diario and among others.
+Writing: I have been published in a number of publications such as AlJumhuriya.net, Raseef22, Global Voices Online, The New Arab (Al Araby), Pulse Media, IB Times, Middle East Eye, RS21 and El Diario and among others.
 I’m hoping to be published elsewhere as well in the near future.
 I mostly write on the politics of Lebanon, Syria and Israel-Palestine with a focus on the politics of language and identity, citizen journalism, radical politics and critical theory.
 I also follow American, British and French politics and I wish to start writing on Environmental issues.

-I have been regional editor for the Middle East and North Africa for Global Voices Online, a position I’ve held since August 2016.
+I am one of two regional editors for the Middle East and North Africa region for Global Voices Online, a position I’ve held since August 2016.

-Education, Research and Interests // I wrote my MA thesis on ‘Jewish identity and language politics: Hebrew, Yiddish and the contemporary debate on Zionism”.
+Education, Research and Interests: I wrote my MA thesis on ‘Jewish Identity and Language Politics: Hebrew, Yiddish and the Contemporary Debate on Zionism”.
 The MA itself was in Cultural Studies and I did it at the School of Oriental and African Studies (SOAS), University of London.
 I previously did a Bachelor of Science in Environmental Health at the American University of Beirut (AUB).
 I started my PhD in October of 2017 on the Politics of Postwar Lebanese Cinema at the University of Edinburgh.

 - Gender and Masculinity, Queer Studies

-- The Impact of the Lebanese Civil War and the Postwar Neoliberal ‘Reconstruction’ on Memory and Identity in Lebanon
+- The Impact of both the Lebanese Civil War and the Postwar Neoliberal ‘Reconstruction’ on Memory and Identity, Restlessness and Anxiety in Lebanon

-- Middle Eastern cinema, particularly Lebanese, Iranian, Israeli and Palestinian Cinema.
+- Middle Eastern cinema, particularly Lebanese, Iranian, Turkish, Israeli and Palestinian Cinema.